dazoakley/hocuspokus.net/_posts/2013-06-27-setting_up_spf_and_dkim_for_email_on_bytemark_symbiosis.markdown

 *@londonamateurbrewers.co.uk: londonamateurbrewers.co.uk
 {% endhighlight %}

-Now to edit `/etc/exim4/symbiosis.d/20-routers/10-dnslookup` to look like this:
+Now create the following file `/etc/exim4/symbiosis.d/20-routers/05-dnslookup-dkim` and make it look like this:

 {% highlight text %}
 # This router routes addresses that are not in local domains by doing a DNS